BijoyRaju/BijoyRaju/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=bijoyraju" alt="bijoyraju" /></a> </p>

-- 🔭 I’m currently working on **Flutter FeeBee which is used to track fees.**
+- 🔭 I’m currently working on **Flutter FeeBee which is used to track fees and a School Managment App.**

 - 🌱 I’m currently learning **bloc State Management**